rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 26. _Don’t Call It Art: 10 Ways to Create Like A Kid Again_, Austin Kleon
 27. 🔁 _The Assault_, Harry Mulisch (trans.
 Claire Nicolas White)
 28. _DIE Vol. 2: Split the Party_, Kieron Gillen and Stephanie Hans
+29. _The Tarot of Leonora Carrington_ (ed.
+Susan Aberth and Tere Arcq)

 ## Skimmed / DNF